- Working From Home (WFH) isn’t an all-or-nothing proposition for most organizations, despite what some high-profile companies have done.

 That leads me to the second focus for getting the best from people in times such as these: resilience.

-Build Employee Resilience During the COVID-19 Crisis
+Build Employee Resilience During Crisis

 Resilience is the ability to bounce back from adversity.
 It is the ability to cope, recover and learn from disruptive events, and we believe it’s one of the most critical advantages an organization can have in times of rapid change of uncertainty.